Degenerative joint disease and aging

 - Eat a nutrient-rich diet that includes fruits, vegetables and omega-3 fatty acids, which have anti-inflammatory properties

 - Limit intake of alcohol and avoid smoking cigarettes: the toxins released when smoking have been shown to speed up the breakdown of cartilage

 What if I’m still in pain?

-If you’ve been diagnosed with degenerative joint disease and have exhausted the conservative treatments recommended by your doctor, you may be considering surgical options.
-Before you elect to undergo a traditional open back surgery and the long recovery time and risks that can come with it, see if you’re a candidate for minimally invasive spine surgery at Laser Spine Institute.
+If you’ve been diagnosed with degenerative joint disease and have exhausted the conservative treatment recommended by your doctor, you may be considering surgical options.
+Before you elect to undergo a highly invasive traditional open back surgery, see if you’re a candidate for minimally invasive spine surgery at Laser Spine Institute.

 Since 2005 we have helped thousands of patients find relief from neck or back pain in our outpatient centers located across the United States.
 Our surgeons can access the spine with a less than 1-inch incision that spares surrounding muscles, leading to shorter recovery times and less risk of complication compared to traditional open spine surgery.^

 Contact us today for your free MRI review* to find out if you are a candidate for our minimally invasive procedures.